aclaf/flagrant/docs/explanation/architecture.md

 ## Architectural principles

-### Separation of parsing and completion

-Parsing and completion are fundamentally different operations that share a specification model but operate independently:
+### Parser architecture

+Flagrant parser is designed for correctness, predictability, and performance:

-**Parsing** is strict and deterministic.
-Given complete input, it either succeeds with a valid `ParseResult` or fails with a detailed error.
+**Strict and deterministic**: Given complete input, the parser either succeeds with a valid `ParseResult` or fails with a detailed error.
 The parser enforces all rules: unknown options are errors, arity violations are errors, invalid syntax is an error.

-**Completion** is permissive and forgiving.
-Given partial or invalid input, it makes a best-effort attempt to suggest valid candidates.
-Unknown options are ignored, incomplete tokens trigger suggestions, syntax errors are tolerated.
-The completer's goal is to help the user, not to validate correctness.

-Despite these differences, both subsystems consume the same `CommandSpecification` and respect the same `Configuration`.
-This ensures that completions suggest exactly what the parser would accept.
-However, each subsystem has its own entry point (Parser vs Completer), its own result type (ParseResult vs CompletionResult), and its own configuration specialization (ParserConfiguration vs CompleterConfiguration).

-This separation allows independent optimization.
-The parser can use fast single-pass algorithms without maintaining candidate lists.
-The completer can use looser heuristics without affecting parse correctness.
-Neither subsystem is burdened by the other's concerns.
+This strictness helps catch configuration errors early and provides clear feedback when arguments don't match expectations.

+**Single-pass processing**: The parser makes exactly one left-to-right pass through the argument vector, classifying each token and consuming values as it goes.
+The parser uses no backtracking, no lookahead beyond immediate value consumption, and no speculative parsing.
+This provides O(n) complexity and predictable performance.

+**Fail-fast validation**: Specifications and configurations are validated at construction time, not during parsing.
+If a `CommandSpecification` has problems, this is detected when the specification is created, raising a `SpecificationError`.
+All parse-time errors represent user input problems, not specification bugs.

 ### Immutable specifications